jialinda/Pennstagram/README_project.md

-* Your repository contains all the files needed to compile and run your solution (including all .js/.ejs files, and all Spark code); as well as README file that describes 1) the team number and team name, 2) the full names and SEAS login names of all team members, 3) a description of features implemented, 4) any extra credit claimed, 5) a list of source files included, 6) a declaration that all the code you are submitting was written by you, and 7) instructions for building an running your project.
-The instructions must be sufficiently detailed for us to set up and run your application.

 # NETS 2120 Course Project - Stream Team (#05) README

 Team member names: Iain Chen Li, Linda Shen, Joanna Fan, Chanya (Grace) Thanglerdsumpan